 Europe-wide instant payments can be introduced even by the end of this year.
 All PSPs that have joined the SCT Inst scheme and are available in TARGET2 should also be available in the TIPS central bank’s money liquidity account.

 The upcoming banking transformation will enable taking full advantage of Data-Driven Banking.
-At CCA Europe, we have established an in-house instant payment and ISO 20022 think-tank.
-Together, we are considering the best ways to prepare our clients and business partners for the upcoming changes.
-We believe that the banks that are the first to provide their clients with instant cross-border transfers will be the winners.
+Currently, we have established an in-house instant payments and ISO 20022 think-tank, to support payment service providers in the European market.
+Together, we are considering the best ways to prepare our clients and business partners for the upcoming changes in instant payment services.
+We believe that the banks that are the first to provide their clients with cross-border instant payments will be the winners.

-More details on the TIPS system coming soon.
+More details on the pan-European instant payments, TIPS (TARGET Instant Payment Settlement) and ISO 20022 payment scheme coming soon.